Oribow/SystemShock2VR/README.md

 Congrats, you just imported your first level!

-NOTE: This has only been tested with the earth level.
-It may NOT work for other levels.
-It may produce weird effects, like see through walls.
+NOTE: This has been tested with every SS2 level and works alright.
+If you are getting blank materials, please import the materials again to try and fix it.
+When textures and materials are imported in one go, materials may loose the reference to the assigned texture.
+Reimporting with textures present and override flags set to "material" can help.

 **Override enabled** is a flag field.
 If a flag is set, the importer will overwrite already imported assets of that type.
 If it is not set, those assets will not be overwriten.